Self-separated and self-connected models for mediator and outcome missingness in mediation analysis: Setting

-An interesting case is the ``disjoint MAR'' model in Figure~\ref{fig:badMAR}, which is a submodel of A-0 that retains the two problematic paths.
+An interesting case is the ``disjoint MAR'' model in Fig.~\ref{fig:badMAR}, which is a submodel of A-0 that retains the two problematic paths.
 (In the reduced form we use a double-headed arrow to abbreviate the path between two variables due to an unobserved cause when that cause is not shared by other variables.)
-In this model, the mediator is MAR ($\Rm\independent M\mid X,A$, with fully observed $X,A$), which identifies $\P(M\mid X,A)=\P(M\mid X,A,\Rm=1)$; the outcome is also MAR ($\Ry\independent Y\mid X,A,\Rm$, with fully observed $X,A,\Rm$), which identifies $\P(Y\mid X,A)=\E[\P(Y\mid X,A,\Rm)\mid X,A]$.
-However, we need $\P(Y\mid X,A,M)$, not $\P(Y\mid X,A)$.
-This example shows that not all MAR conditions are helpful.
-Specifically, it is not helpful to have MAR conditional on the missing indicator ($\Rm$) of a variable ($M$) conditional on which the estimand ($\P(Y\mid X,A,M)$) is defined.
+In this model, the mediator is MAR ($R_M\independent M\mid X,A$, with observed $X,A$), which identifies $\P(M\mid X,A)=\P(M\mid X,A,R_M=1)$; the outcome is also MAR ($R_Y\independent Y\mid X,A,R_M$, with observed $X,A,R_M$), which identifies $\P(Y\mid X,A)=\E[\P(Y\mid X,A,R_M)\mid X,A]$.
+However we do not need $\P(Y\mid X,A)$.
+What we need is $\P(Y\mid X,A,M)$, which is not identified with this model.
+(To make this concrete, we provide a numerical example in Appendix~A.) This case shows that not all MAR conditions are helpful.
+Specifically, it is not helpful to have MAR conditional on the missing indicator ($R_M$) of a variable ($M$) conditional on which the estimand (here $\P(Y\mid X,A,M)$) is defined.